 A public meeting was held September 21, 2011, which primarily focused on gathering public feedback on basic conceptual designs.
 The $75,000 study, provided planning, schematic design options, programming and a cost analysis for each of the tasks listed above.

 The final Master Plan report for the Golf Course Improvements was presented to the Parks and Recreation Board on Wednesday, February 29th and to the Capital Improvements Program (CIP) Committee on Tuesday, March 6th.
 The Parks and Recreation board gave the improvement project a positive motion recommending Alternative 2.
 The CIP Committee gave the project the same positive motion of recommendation for Alternative 2.
-These recommendations were then passed along to the County Administrator for consideration in the Fiscal Year 2013/2014 county budget development process.
+These recommendations were then passed along to the County Manager for consideration in the Fiscal Year 2013/2014 county budget development process.
 Prioritization and funding of these CIP projects was then discussed at the County Council budget hearings April 16, 17 and 18, 2012.

 Golf Course Improvements project was one of six Capital Improvement Program projects presented to County Council at their special CIP meetings May 15th and 16th for consideration.
 Prior to the Council meetings, the project sponsors and stakeholders were asked to address three questions.
 The first was, could the project scope and the project cost be reduced; the second was, could the project be delayed or phased; and, the third question was, are there other financing options available.
 Each of these questions was to be addressed by the project sponsor/stakeholder during their short project presentations.